-“We tend to learn from personal experience far more than science or statistics,” she told Healthline.
+“We tend to learn from personal experience far more than science or statistics,” she told Healthline in late August.
 “But learning from personal experiences makes us underestimate risks until they come and get us for the first time.”

 Weber says even though we hear constantly about the thousands of people who have died from the virus, it is possible to become numb to the tragedy.

 “When you live in a war zone, after a while, everyday risk becomes just baseline.
 Our neurons are wired in such a way that we only respond to change.
 And any state that’s constant basically sort of gets washed out,” Weber told NPR in an interview.

 “People have just gotten used to being in this new state of danger, adapting to it, and therefore have not taken enough precaution anymore,” she added.

 It’s not just the Maine wedding that’s become a COVID-19 cluster.

 There are multiple examples of spread from small gatherings.